 1. Get others involved!
 Share your involvement on social media with #SDGTeachIn and encourage colleagues to pledge as well.

 2. Work with others at your university or college to achieve Responsible Futures accreditation – a whole-institution framework for embedding sustainability throughout all parts of the student learning experience.

-3. Encourage your students to sign-up to Dissertations for Good – a free website run by NUS which matches students to organisations (NGOs, charities, and businesses) to complete shared research on social, environmental, or economic sustainability.
+3. Encourage your students to sign-up to Dissertations for Good – a free website run by SOS-UK which matches students to organisations (NGOs, charities, and businesses) to complete shared research on social, environmental, or economic sustainability.

 5. Sign the SDG Accord to demonstrate your individual/institutional commitment to the goals.

 Who can I contact regarding the Teach In?

 If you have any questions or would like to endorse or take part in the SDG Teach In 2020, please contact us at email@example.com